 Leadership Thought #450 – Spend Your Time Wisely

-I have always liked the idea of viewing your time as currency.
+I have always appreciated the idea of viewing time as a valuable resource, akin to currency.
 You get to decide how you spend it and what types of investments you make.
-Sadly, just like with our money, many of us make bad or misinformed decisions.
+Sadly, just as with our finances, many of us make poor or uninformed decisions.
 Time is finite.
-There will be an inevitable moment when it grows short and then disappears.
+There will inevitably be a moment when it grows short and then disappears.
 Our children will only live with us for a brief period.
-They grow up and move away to begin their own lives.
-People we care about will leave us and all that will remain will be the memories we made with them while they were still here.
-Our career will follow a natural arc and eventually our lives will be less about what we do for a living, and we will need to redefine ourselves.
-Knowing this, what can, and should we do differently?
+They grow up and move away to begin their lives.
+People we care about will leave us, and all that will remain will be the memories we made with them while they were still here.
+Our careers will follow a natural arc.
+Eventually, our lives will be less about what we do for a living, and we will need to redefine ourselves.
+Knowing this, what can and should we do differently?
 It all starts with priorities.

 Always remember that how we spend our time is a proxy for what we value.
 I hope the following questions spark some useful self-reflection: